Themefic-Team/tourfic/readme.txt

 = Can I create a website similar to Booking.com or Agoda with Tourfic? =

-Yes, You can create your own professional tour operator and travel agency website within 59 minutes, just like Booking.com, Agoda, Hotels.com, Airbnb, etc.
+Yes, you can create a professional tour operator and travel agency website similar to popular platforms like Booking.com, Agoda, Hotels.com, Airbnb, and more.

 = Can I create a multi hotel booking system in WordPress? =